-As a safeguard to ensure that smaller companies producing less-land-intensive products are able to grow their market share, SBTN only requires companies over a certain size (measured via full-time-equivalent (FTE) employees or by land footprint in hectares) to set a Land Footprint Reduction target.
-See section i, "How to determine if you must set Target 2" in the Introduction for information on which companies are required to set a Land Footprint Reduction target.
+As a safeguard to ensure that smaller companies producing less-land-intensive products can grow their market share, SBTN only requires companies over a certain size (measured via full-time-equivalent (FTE) employees or by land footprint in hectares) to set a Land Footprint Reduction target.
+See section i), "How to determine if you must set Target 2" in the Introduction for information on which companies are required to set a Land Footprint Reduction target.

 Given the fact that companies will not necessarily have ownership rights over any land freed up through their Land Footprint Reduction target, SBTN does not require companies to necessarily restore that land.
-Instead, the mechanism for driving restoration linked to this target is through the Landscape Engagement target (see Chapter 3) which will always be paired with a Land Footprint Reduction target.
+Instead, the mechanism for driving restoration is through the Landscape Engagement target (see section 3), which all companies that are required to set Land Footprint Reduction targets will have to set under this methodology.